Common Causes of Pool Water Loss and How to Solve Them

 Updated:

-All pools lose water and it is easy to jump to the conclusion that you must have a leak.
+All pools lose water and it is easy to conclude that you must have a leak.
 But actually, the most likely reason for your pool losing water is through evaporation.
 A pool can lose much more water by evaporation than you might imagine, particularly at certain times of the year and when certain conditions exist.

-It certainly surprised me how quickly the water level dropped in my pool then.
-I was having to top it up twice a week so I began to think that there must be a leak which didn’t show up before due to it constantly being automatically topped up.
+It certainly surprised me how quickly the water level in my pool dropped then.
+I had to top it up twice a week, so I began to think that there must be a leak that didn’t show up before because it was constantly being automatically topped up.

 Topping up the pool due to evaporation